- 1 An update from my wildlife pond in autumn

 Last year, I planted some very young plants directly in front of the bare fence that runs alongside my pond.
 However, these little plants were hammered by relentless rain during last year’s wet winter.
 The warm, dry spring and summer drought further contained these plants, so they have yet to make themselves known or make any attempt to cover the fence panels.
 This empty fence glares at me each time I visit my pond.
 I am not a fan of bare surfaces, especially prominent features like fences, I much prefer to see plants growing wherever there are opportunities.
 However, I cannot justify buying any more plants at the moment, having already spent all of my money on plants!

 Happily, I can divert my eyes and attentions to the more successful garden boundary at the back of the pond, which is delightfully cloaked in ivy (Hedera helix).
-My ivy has been in flower for a while; although most of the Hedera helix inflorescences have been pollinated and are now turning into berries; there are still a few blooms out at the moment.
+My ivy has been in flower for a while.
+Most of these Hedera helix inflorescences have been pollinated and they’re now developing into berries; there are still a few blooms out at the moment.
 Ivy produces these interesting flowers, which appear as a truly uplifting sight in autumn, when they positively sparkle in the sunshine, shimmering with bees and insects that revel in their very existence!

-My Hedera helix‘s dark, inky berries have yet to fully develop follow the flowers, these dark berries become nutritious treats for the birds.
+My Hedera helix‘s dark, inky berries have yet to develop, but in winter these dark berries become nutritious treats for the birds.
 Even when it’s not in bloom, ivy provides a refreshing bank of emerald green, with heart shaped leaves that shudder in the breeze but stand firm all year round.

 But when it comes to ponds, it’s not just about the plants; for me, the insects are just as beautiful and fascinating!

-Apart from the Ivy bees that have been excitedly tending to the Ivy (Hedera helix) that’s growing along one side of the pond.
-I’ve also spotted a variety of bees, hoverflies, and other insects, on the Erigeron karvinskianus flowers and the Asters that are growing in the border around my pond.
+Apart from the Ivy bees that have been excitedly tending to the (Hedera helix) that’s growing along one side of the pond.
+I’ve also spotted a variety of bees, hoverflies, and other insects, enjoying the Erigeron karvinskianus and Verbena bonariensis flowers, as well as the Asters that are growing in the border around my pond.

 Many of my Erigeron karvinskianus plants are still flowering now in November.
 I cut my plants back at different times to maintain a longer flowering period and create an extended period of interest.
 These dainty plants pop up all around my garden, they’re so cheerful and pleasing; I just adore them.